canvas-medical/documentation/collections/_sdk/index.md

 ## Getting Started
 A guide for developing your first plugin can be found [here](/guides/your-first-plugin).

-The Canvas SDK and related tooling is open source tooling.
+The Canvas SDK and related tooling is open source.
 Check out the repo on [GitHub](https://github.com/canvas-medical/canvas-plugins).

 Get help, request help, suggest future capabilities, or otherwise interact with the Canvas Care Modeling Community [here](https://github.com/canvas-medical/canvas-plugins/discussions).